Voices of the Fed

 CEO, Planters Bank Inc.

-McCoy is a member of the St. Louis Fed’s board of directors and former chair of the Community Depository Institutions Advisory Council.
+McCoy is a former member of the St. Louis Fed’s board of directors and former chair of the Community Depository Institutions Advisory Council.
 She sees an opportunity in the Fed reaching out to local businesspeople and bankers to ask for their perspectives on the economy, industry and employment.
 “I think it’s important that we are in a position to influence how the Federal Reserve feels about local economies and especially about rural America,” she says.

 Tim Lampkin